dougeby/IntuneDocs/intune/tutorial-walkthrough-intune-portal.md

     You can add users directly to Intune or synchronize users from your on-premises Active Directory.
 Once added, users can enroll devices and access company resources.
 You can also give users additional permissions to access Intune.
 For more information, see [Add users and grant administrative permission to Intune](users-add.md).

-9. From [Intune](https://aka.ms/intuneportal), select **Groups** to display details about the Azure Active Directory (AD) groups included in Intune.
+9. From [Intune](https://aka.ms/intuneportal), select **Groups** to display details about the Azure Active Directory (Azure AD) groups included in Intune.
 As an Intune admin, you use group to manage devices and users.

     ![Screenshot of the Groups pane](media/tutorial-walkthrough-intune-portal/tutorial-walkthrough-intune-portal-09.png)